Bira/octopus-carnival/_drafts/wir-tnv-barrowhaunts.md

 This didn't have any obvious immediate effect, but the adventuring party did become more and more obsessed with the region as time went by.
 They kept coming back for more treasure, and attempted many delves into the Sword Barrow.
-Eventually their greed surpassed their skill, and they delved too deep into the Sword Barrow, meeting their deaths.
+Eventually their greed surpassed their skill.
 After the ensuing TPK, they got back up, now fully under the effects of the curse.

-As undead, the Barrowhaunts effectively became eternal guardians of the Grey Downs barrows, but they are still fully sapient and frame this duty in terms of their original greedy mentality.
+As undead, the Barrowhaunts effectively became eternal guardians of the Grey Downs barrows, but they frame this duty in terms of their original greedy mentality.
 They spend their existence delving the barrows and moving loot around to protect it from "rivals" and "claim-jumpers", which means anyone wandering through their claimed territory.
 They savagely attack any intruders and add their loot to the pile.
-Somewhere in here is a big stash of all the treasure they've gathered over the ages, but no one has been able to find it and live to tell the tale yet.
+Somewhere in the Downs is a big stash of all the treasure they've gathered over the ages, but no one has been able to find it and live to tell the tale yet.
+It might be inside the Sword Barrow, it might be somewhere else.

 The Barrowhaunts are aided in their duty by the spirits of the creatures and people they've killed over the ages.
 Many of these are hillfolk, but there are